 Finally, the ' Backup=Yes ' keyword backs up the previous version of the file as 'myapplication.bak'.

-The ' [1] ' at the top of the quoted section is a counter which the Web Update Wizard uses to deduce whether it has already downloaded the update.
+The ' [1] ' at the top of the quoted section is a counter which the Software Update Wizard uses to deduce whether it has already processed the update.
+If this is the case there is no further processing of the update section corresponding to the counter.

 Note that update scripts also support the automatic unzipping of zip format files, and that you can launch one or more programs either before or after your software file is downloaded from the server.

-There are additional examples of Web Update Wizard scripts here.
+There are additional examples of Software Update Wizard scripts here.

 (Wuwstub.exe is actually linked to wuw4.dll and it calls the exported WebUpdate() function.
 The process from wuwstub.exe on is therefore the same as if your application has called wuw4.dll's exported function.)

-The wuw4.dll component communicates the file path of the update script on the server ( http://www.dp.co.uk/webupdate/webupdate.txt ) to the Web Update Wizard service and also launches the Web Update Wizard User Interface component (WuWUI.exe) which provides all interaction with the user.
+The wuw4.dll component communicates the file path of the update script on the server ( http://www.dp.co.uk/webupdate/webupdate.txt ) to the Software Update Wizard service and also launches the Software Update Wizard User Interface component (WuWUI.exe) which provides all interaction with the user.

 This is the sequence the user sees:

-(a) Your application starts up as normal and calls the Web Update Wizard dll / wuwstub.exe application within its start-up code:
+(a) Your application starts up as normal and calls the Software Update Wizard dll / wuwstub.exe application within its start-up code:

-(b) The Web Update Wizard DLL / wuwstub.exe application communicates the server update script URL to the Web Update Wizard service through a named pipe.
+(b) The Software Update Wizard DLL / wuwstub.exe application communicates the server update script URL to the Software Update Wizard service through a named pipe.
 Your application continues as normal.

-(c) The Web Update Wizard service downloads the script file from the server if the user is on line.
+(c) The Software Update Wizard service downloads the script file from the server if the user is on line.
 Otherwise it simply returns without any further action.

-(d) If the user is on line and the script file contains a relevant update the Web Update Wizard will process the script.
+(d) If the user is on line and the script file contains a relevant update the Software Update Wizard will process the script.
 The user will then see the following dialog message:

-(g) The Web Update Wizard will then restart myapplication.exe (i.e. the newly updated version) and the user's session will continue as normal.
+(g) The Software Update Wizard will then restart myapplication.exe (i.e. the newly updated version) and the user's session will continue as normal.

-In addition to standard logging, you can switch on verbose logging on a PC by PC basis by editing the WebUpdateSvc4.ini file.
+In addition to standard logging, you can switch on 'SuperLogging' on a PC by PC basis by editing the WebUpdateSvc4.ini file.
 If you change the 'SuperLogging' entry to 'Y' then the WebUpdateSvc4.log' file will comprehensively track the progress of the update script.
-The default for this setting is 'N' as otherwise the log file will grow rapidly.
+The default for this setting is 'N' as otherwise the log file will grow more rapidly.

-In addition, the Web Update Wizard can create an XML status file called 'LastUpdate.xml' in your application's folder which contains status information relating to the last URL processed by the Web Update Wizard.
+In addition, the Software Update Wizard can create an XML status file called 'LastUpdate.xml' in your application's folder which contains status information relating to the last URL processed by the Software Update Wizard.
 Your application can read it after the update in order to understand the result of the update.
 Here is an example from a failed call, with all the available tags included:

 <WuW>